Mould Removal Cost

 Why DIY Mould Removal Can Cost You More

-It may seem easy to tackle mould yourself using store bought sprays and household supplies, but in reality, DIY mould removal can end up being more expensive and risky than hiring a professional.
+It may seem easy to tackle mould yourself using store bought sprays and household supplies, but DIY mould removal can often end up costing more in the long run.

-Health risks.
-Inhaling spores, particularly from black or toxic mould, can cause respiratory issues.
-Medical costs and lost workdays can be a financial burden.
+- Health risks: Inhaling mould spores, especially from black or toxic mould, can cause respiratory issues and other health problems.

-Always get quotes from multiple accredited mould removal specialists to compare costs and ensure you're getting a thorough. lasting solution.
+Always get quotes from multiple accredited mould removal specialists to compare prices and ensure you are getting a thorough, lasting solution.

 Is My Landlord Responsible for the Cost of Mould Removal?